Vision Rehabilitation Center

 - Multifocal lenses: have multiple prescription in one lens, targeting vision at different distances.

 - Bandage lenses: shield and aid the healing or injured corneas by preventing mechanical rubbing of blinking eyelid, allowing it to heal.

 - Pediatric lenses: cater to children’s specific needs.

 2) Prosthetic contact lenses:

 Provides cosmetic, therapeutic, and psychological benefits to patients to conceal a disfigurement and/or to provide therapeutic aid to sighted eyes for better quality of life.

 3) Hybrid lenses:

-Their special characteristics are that they have rigid gas permeable lens (GP) to correct the astigmatism, but also a soft lens surrounding it.
+Rigid gas permeable lens (GP) that corrects the astigmatism, combined with a soft lens surrounding it.

 4) Rigid Gas Permeable lenses: